healingdrawing/info/free-product-privacy-policy/readme.md

 **creator** built this **product** as a free product.
 **product** is provided by **creator** at no cost and is intended for use as is.
 **product** do not address anyone under the age of 18.
 **creator** may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
-These changes are effective immediately, after they are posted on this page.
+Thus, you are advised to review this page periodically for any changes, which effective immediately, after they are posted on this page.

 ***
 ## Information Collection and Use ##